-6. Concluding remarks
+9. Concluding remarks

-A new vision on how to improve road safety drastically, like the Dutch concept of sustainably safe road transport, will only get support from key stakeholders (politicians, government, road safety community) if a need for a new vision is broadly considered as inevitable.
+A new vision on how to improve road safety considerably, like the Dutch concept of sustainably safe road transport, will only get support from key stakeholders (politicians, government, road safety community) if a need for a new vision is broadly considered as inevitable.

 Furthermore, such a new vision has to be seen as attractive by those stakeholders.
 In the Dutch situation members of parliament played a key role by expressing their support on a conceptual level at the right moment.
 The positive attitude of private organisations in the field of road safety turned out to be very valuable.
-The Dutch Ministry of Transport embraced the concept without many hesitations and their 'policy craftsmanship' resulted in support from the organisations of municipalities and provinces, although it has to be admitted that their support could be seen as somewhat hesitant.
-Nevertheless, it looks like that a very positive point will be reached when an agreement will be signed on the so-called Start up programme.
+The Dutch Ministry of Transport embraced the concept without many hesitations and their 'policy craftsmanship' resulted in support from the organisations of municipalities and provinces and the water-boards, although it has to be admitted that their support could be seen as somewhat hesitant.
+Nevertheless, it looks like that a very positive point will be reached when the just signed letter of intent will result in a formal agreement on the so-called Start-up programme.
+This ambitious approach would not have been possible without using a socalled 'polder model' of creating awareness, support and commitment of all key stakeholders in The Netherlands.

 An explanation for this positive development could be the following.
 Quantitative road safety targets, as we have in The Netherlands, result in quality-improvement of the road safety policy.
 Targets lead to targeted programmes.
 Targeted road safety programmes create pressure to monitor and assess recent developments and road safety programmes and, therefore, to continue effective programmes and stop ineffective ones.
 Having set road safety targets and observing trends that these targets would not be reached by continuing existing policies, created a sound breeding ground for developing a new vision on road safety policy in The Netherlands (towards a sustainably safe road traffic system) and encouraged support from key stakeholders.
-Otherwise, most probably 'the-muddling-on-approach' instead of this 'new vision' would now have been dominant in The Netherlands.
+Otherwise, most probably 'themuddling-on-approach' instead of this 'new vision' would now have been dominant in The Netherlands.